jonathan-hase/Periphery-Blog/content/posts/YSorting/index.md

 ---
-title: "Display order in our isometric game"               # The page title, shown in the browser and in listings
+title: "Y Sort?"               # The page title, shown in the browser and in listings
 description: "Display order in our isometric game"         # Meta description for SEO and social sharing
 date: 2025-06-25T11:30:03+00:00   # Publication timestamp, used for sorting and display
 author: "periphery"               # Author name; can also be a list for multiple authors